Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth Sdk Issues

-If you're experiencing connection drops with mice, try these troubleshooting steps:
+If you're experiencing interference with smart home sensors, try these troubleshooting steps:

 Check for interference from other wireless devices in the Connected Devices environment